Skip to main content

 Most often, card issuers will issue chargebacks for one of the following reasons:

-• Fraud or unauthorized use — Card used without cardholder's authorization
+• Fraud or unauthorized use — The Card was used without the cardholder's authorization

-• Goods or services were not as described — Goods or services provided were materially different than they were described or agreed to
+• Goods or services were not as described — Goods or services provided were materially different from they were described or agreed to

 • Goods or services not delivered — Paid for an item or service that was never received or provided